uranos-gpu/film-cooling-database/README.md

 If you use this database, please cite:

+F. De Vanna, G. Baldan, E. Benini
+High-Fidelity LES of Film-Cooling Jets: Coupled Dynamics of Momentum and Heat Transfer AIAA Journal, under review (2025).
+DOI: to be assigned upon publication.

 ⸻

 🧠 Acknowledgments

-Computations were performed on the CONVECS HPC infrastructure (COmuNità VEneta per il Calcolo Scientifico, https://convecs.it) under the ATLAS and ECO-TACTIC projects.
+Computations were performed on the CONVECS HPC infrastructure (COmuNità VEneta per il Calcolo Scientifico, https://convecs.it￼) under the ATLAS and ECO-TACTIC projects.
 Support from CINECA ISCRA Grants, NVIDIA, and the University of Padova – DII is gratefully acknowledged.